denzkie2003/DenZ_Api/README.md

 ## Features

-- Retrieve novel title information, chapters, and images
+- Retrieve novel title information, chapters, and chapter contents
 - Explore the latest, popular, newest, and completed novel per source
 - Dedicated search endpoints for each source for a focused search experience